openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Response {#batch-credential-response}

 A successful Batch Credential Response MUST contain all the requested Credentials.

+If the Client requested an encrypted response, the Batch Credential Response MUST be sent as a JWT using the parameters from the `credential_response_encryption` object and using the `application/jwt` media type.
+If encryption was requested in the Batch Credential Request and the Batch Credential Response is not encrypted, the Client SHOULD reject the Credential Response.

-The Batch Credential Response MUST be sent as a JSON object using the `application/json` media type.
+If the Batch Credential Response is not encrypteed, it MUST be sent as a JSON object using the `application/json` media type.

 The following parameters are used in the Batch Credential Response: